tuplexyz/azbasespace-templates/README.md

 # _azbasespace_ Templates
-Templates for replicating data from Illumina BaseSpace to Azure.
+Templates for replicating data from Illumina BaseSpace to Azure using _azbasespace_.

 <h3 align = "right">Tuple, LLC</h3>